KatapultDevelopment/codegrade/README.md

 Initial release of codegrade!
 Your active file will be graded on the four basic grading metrics.
 Hover over the status bar item to see the grading breakdown.

+### 0.0.2

+Unified rubric and ideal scoring ranges into single object... far less dumb than the old approach.

+Adjusted default scoring (line length is more lenient now).